anrosent/portscan/README.md

 portscan
 ===

 This is a simple concurrent portscanner.
-Point it at a host and give it some ranges and it will tell you if those ports are open!
+Point it at a host, give it some ranges, and it will tell you if those ports are open!

 Still quite slow.